datavetaren/prologcoin/README.md

 And this become the same value as above.
 The H's cancel out to 0, but now we get a new UTXO with a humongous amount of money, i.e. we've actually become a central bank.
-We'd like to eliminate central banks, not to become one, so not a very good move.
+We'd like to eliminate central banks, not to become one, so it's not a very good move.

 But it turns out that we can fix this.
 For a Pedersen commitment: